 A cancer nurse navigator will guide patients on a one-on-one basis along the path from diagnosis through treatment such as cutting edge immunotherapy, targeted radiation therapy, chemotherapy, and access to the latest breakthrough clinical trials.

-Advanced lung cancer screening techniques
+Lung cancer screening techniques

 Lung cancer is often diagnosed based on symptoms; unfortunately, symptoms don’t typically occur until the disease is in a late stage and treatment options are limited.
 At Franciscan Health we promote early detection through the safe, simple, non-invasive lung CT screening program.
 There is a minimal amount of radiation exposure and a heart scan is included for free.

 Talk to your Franciscan Health physician if you’re experiencing common lung cancer symptoms such as:

 - Persistent, worsening cough that will not go away

 - Spitting up small amounts of blood

 - Changes in the voice or being hoarse

 - Recurrent pneumonia or bronchitis

 - Unexplained weight loss or loss of appetite